 Peanut butter.
 It’s the basis of the ultra-classic PB+J, a beloved companion to chocolate… and frankly, it’s pretty excellent straight from the jar.
 While we’ve shown love to all sorts of different nut butters of late, peanut butter has a special place in our hearts — which makes extra sense when you realize how good peanuts are for cardiovascular health.
-That’s just one of the amazing health benefits of peanut butter, and a great reason to start making more healthy peanut butter recipes — both sweet and savory.
+Sounds like an excellent reason to make one of these healthy peanut butter recipes — both sweet and savory.

 Groundnuts (aka peanuts) are a popular ingredient in stews in West Africa.
 We recommend using a natural peanut butter so the soup isn’t too sweet — check the label and opt for the kind that’s just a mix of peanuts and salt, or even DIY your own.
 Either way, a no-added-sugar peanut butter is the perfect base for this soup, which is honestly a nutritional powerhouse: it’s full of ultra-healthy ingredients like chickpeas, chicken, kale, and sweet potatoes.

 Ok, yes, if you tried to pretend this were a true hummus, you’d deserve to get run out of town.
 But if you’re out of tahini — or just want to try a non-traditional variation on a theme — you should try making this healthy peanut butter recipe.
-This dip ends up having the consistency of hummus combined with the crowd-pleasing flavor of peanut butter… and it’s pretty amazing.
-(Strong recommend: carrots and pear slices for dipping).
+This dip ends up having the consistency of hummus combined with the crowd-pleasing flavor of peanut butter, and it’s pretty amazing.
+We stronly recommend carrots and pear slices for dipping.

 Peanuts take the spotlight in the dipping sauce for this spicy-salty-sweet chicken satay.
 These are great for dinner with a bunch of roasted vegetables, but would also make an excellent party appetizer — and are delicious made ahead and served cold.